 A movement fueled by helping others…but we do it differently.

 In 2017, we launched our very first kindness project: MyBestFriendsList.
-After my childhood best friend was diagnosed with cancer and given one year to live, I had the big idea of dropping out of college to try and change his life.
-The story followed our journey to complete our bucket list before he passed, but it took a surprising turn.
+After my childhood best friend was diagnosed with cancer and given one year to live, I dropped out of college to try and make his bucket list dreams possible.
+The story followed our journey to complete his bucket list, but things took a surprising turn.

-After doing a bunch of rad stuff, like eating breakfast with Danny Devito or doing a backflip in a helicopter, we had the big idea of breaking a world record.
+After doing a bunch of rad stuff, like eating breakfast with Danny Devito or doing a backflip in a helicopter, we had the crazy idea of breaking a world record…

-You see, my friend had leukemia, which meant his life was dependent on finding a perfect genetic match to donate their bone marrow.
+You see, my friend had leukemia, which meant his life depended on finding a genetically identical bone marrow donor.
 Our idea?
-Use our filmmaking and social media skills to increase the odds.
-Yea, we were naive enough to think we could hack biological statistics.
+Use our filmmaking and social media skills to increase the odds of finding a donor.
+Yea, we were naive enough to think we could hack the statistics.

-Our social movement led to him beating cancer and living in remission (since 2017).
-I’m still blown away.
+Our social movement led to him beating cancer, and he’s been living in remission ever since.

-Since then, my friends and I devote our days to spreading joy through social media and filmmaking.
-We work on a little thing called Live For Another.
-Basically, it’s about people from across the world coming up with creative ways to spread kindness across the globe.
+My friends and I devote our days to spreading joy through a little thing called Live For Another.
+Basically, it’s all about a community coming together to spread kindness across the globe.
 We want to make helping others exciting and accessible.

-They continue to show up when we need them most, like creating the world’s longest pay it forward chain.
+Our community always shows up when we need them, like creating the world’s longest pay it forward chain.
 We bought coffee for the person behind us, then asked our community to keep it going.
-The chain lasted 36 hours.
+It lasted 36 hours!

 And the reverse is true as well: we like to hype them up!
 We’ve received a lot of comments saying things like, “Wow, it’s amazing that you were able to donate to that kid in the hospital!”
 We responded by inviting some of those people to join us.
 We asked ten community members for their address, showed up at their door, and brought them into children’s hospitals.
-We had 15 suitcases full of video games that viewers were able to hand directly to dozens of kids fighting cancer.
+We had 15 suitcases full of video games that our community members handed directly to dozens of kids fighting cancer.
 We covered ten cities in just seven days.

-We know how good it feels to be helped, so now we spread the kindness.
-Whether you join us in person, or follow along through our documentaries you’re on a journey to Live For Another.
+Whether you join us in person, invest in kindness, or simply watch our documentaries…you’re on a journey to Live For Another.

 In The News